-10 Best Single Serve Blenders 2022 (Personal) – Reviews & Top Picks
+10 Best Single Serve Blenders (Personal) in 2023 – Reviews & Top Picks

 Blenders can be very useful kitchen tools.
 But if you like to blend smaller amounts, like a single smoothie, you may need a blender that is specifically designed for that purpose.
 Not all blenders work well with small quantities, so you’ll probably want to find a great single-serve model.